Abdelrahman-Abuhelal/Snake-GPT/README.md

 # Technologies and tools:

-1. Python Libraries and Flask Framework: We honed our skills in Python and leveraged various libraries and the Flask framework for web development.
+1. Python Libraries and Flask Framework: We honed our skills in Python and leveraged various libraries and Langchain and Flask framework for web development.
 2. JavaScript, CSS, and HTML: These essential web technologies were utilized in the development of the Chrome extension, ensuring a user-friendly interface.
 3. Node.js: We employed Node.js to build the backend infrastructure, enabling seamless communication between the front-end and back-end components.
 4. MongoDB: Data storage was managed using MongoDB, a NoSQL database that facilitated efficient data handling.